CodingCellist/learning_gem5/part5/fs_config.rst

         self.mem_cntrl = DDR3_1600_8x8(range = self.mem_ranges[0],
                                        port = self.membus.master)

-Finally, we we create the interrupt controllers for the CPU.
+Finally, we then create the interrupt controllers for the CPU.
 Again, this is the same as when we were using syscall emulation mode and is straightforward.

 .. code-block:: python